 With Spring Break just around the corner I bet many of our readers are planning road trips.
-We recently returned from a trip up the California Coast to Monterey.
+We recently returned from a road trip up the California Coast to Monterey.
 Traveling long distances with three kids can be a challenge, but it can also be lots of fun.
 Today we are sharing some tips for a successful road trip with kids that have worked for us and also a fun video from our sponsors at Tree Top!

 Make sure to travel in comfort!
 Kids need to be dressed comfortable first, cute second.
 T-shirts and leggings or stretchy pants and sweatshirts are a staple for our kids.
 We always have pillows and special stuffed animals.
 Comfort goes a long way when kids are cooped up, and they just might fall asleep.
 When kids fall asleep we often stretch our stops and can get a little further down the road.
 We dress and pack for comfort in hopes of a nap along the way!

 Take your time!
 Scheduled stops make all the difference.
 We learned quickly that road trips simply take longer when we have kids.
 We can’t simply drive for five or six hours straight anymore.
 Harry and I always map out our trip beforehand.
 Stops are scheduled every three hours at most.
 We try to avoid traveling more than seven hours in one day.
-It really is better at this stage of the game to break up your trip rather than rush through.
+It really is better at this stage of the game to break up your road trip rather than rush through.
 We have found this just makes for more memories.
 Stop off at that look point, find a park, explore a historic landmark, anything to stimulate those busy minds and legs.

 We have traveled from San Diego to Monterey several times.
 Our newest favorite stop is Ostrich Land USA just outside of Solvang.
 Ostrich Land is a quirky little place that is a little bit learning and a whole lot of just silly fun.
 Finding a fun place to spend thirty minutes to an hour is golden.
-When you are planning your trip, find something a little silly and unexpected if possible.
+When you are planning your road trip, find something a little silly and unexpected if possible.

 Do not underestimate the power of a state route rest stop on your mood.
 Not all rest stops are created or maintained equally.
 How weird is it that we know our ‘favorite’ rest stops?
 If you are traveling on the 101 you are in for a treat.
 Exit 246 off the 101 does not disappoint.